- Home ›

 About the Client

-The Joe Louis Greenway is a 27.5 mile recreational greenway that connects parks and neighborhoods across the city.
-The aim of the greenway is to ensure safe, car-free passage from the riverfront to the McNichols neighborhood via pedestrian paths, protected bikeways, and existing trails like the DeQuindre Cut.
-According to the city of Detroit’s website, this project strives to honor Joe Louis by providing equitable spaces through arts, programming, and economic opportunities for all.
+The Joe Louis Greenway (JLG) is a 27.5-mile recreational greenway that connects parks and neighborhoods across the city.
+The greenway aims to provide a safe, car-free passage from the riverfront to the McNichols neighborhood via pedestrian paths, protected bikeways, and existing trails, such as the DeQuindre Cut.
+According to the city of Detroit’s website, this project aims to honor Joe Louis by creating equitable spaces through the arts, programming, and economic opportunities for all.

 About the Project

 This Master’s Project centers on the ongoing development of the Greenway.
-Its primary objective is to address a critical question: how can equitable outcomes in multimodal urban trails and greenway projects be most effectively measured, both during their implementation phase and upon completion?
-The study includes a comprehensive examination of metrics related to equitable access in various dimensions, including transportation, recreational opportunities, public health, adaptive reuse, ecosystem services, and community engagement within the urban greenway planning context.
+Recognizing that urban greening initiatives have historically contributed to gentrification, the project's primary objective is to address a critical question: How can equitable outcomes in multimodal urban trails and greenway projects be most effectively measured, both during their implementation phase and upon completion?
+The study encompassed a comprehensive examination of metrics related to equitable access across various dimensions, including transportation, recreational opportunities, public health, adaptive reuse, ecosystem services, and community engagement, within the context of urban greenway planning.